designmynight/designmynight-developers/site/content/collins/v2-widget-tracking/index.md

 ***Google Analytics Notes:** You will need to have cross-domain tracking in place.
 This also includes making sure that the tags that are fired from your hostname also have cross-domain tracking in place.
 Part of setting up cross-domain tracking is to ensure that client's and your hostnames are added to the referral exclusion list.

 Ideally, you also need to ensure that your Google Analytics is in a good shape overall - e.g. only use universal analytics pixels, there is no double-tagging, etc.

+##  Using our API _(big tech build, we do not recommend)_

+Use our API to build out your own checkout which you can track completely as you want then you can do whatever you want - big tech build - [developers.designmynight.com](http://developers.designmynight.com/)

 ## Tracking FAQs